-The EAC PP [PP-056] defines the security objectives and requirements for the contact based/contactless smart card of machine-readable travel documents based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
-It addresses the advanced security methods Password Authenticated Connection Establishment, Extended Access Control, and Chip Authentication similar to the Active Authentication in the document [ICAO-9303].
+This PP defines the security objectives and requirements for the contactless chip of machine-readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
+It addresses the advanced security methods Basic Access Control in the document [ICAO-9303].